Sunday, December 26, 2021

 Piece by Piece

 Having watched several episodes that weekend, my memories of putting together that puzzle with Nana Fran were stirred.
 I jumped online and saw the puzzle for sale on eBay.
-It was an original copy, but still less than ten dollars, so I bought it as a Christmas present to myself figuring I would put it together over break.
-However, I couldn’t do it.
+It was an original copy, but still less than ten dollars, so I bought it as a Christmas present to myself figuring I would put it together over break; however, I kept putting it off.
 Sometimes walking down memory lane is more walking away than walking down.
 Finally, I recently got around to it.
 As I put it together, I could easily imagine myself as a child sitting next to my grandmother.

 I don’t think I put a puzzle together in the past five decades.
 As my spatial abilities are challenged, I admit to being concerned.
 While the final image was available, I just couldn’t see how the pieces fit together.
 Produced in 1970, according to the box, I was worried whether all the all pieces were still there.
 Some pieces, I discovered, don’t make sense until other pieces are put in place first.
 Slowly, the puzzle came together.
 How much like life is a puzzle I thought.
 We are handed a boxful of pieces and we don’t know how they all go together until we diligently work our way through it piece by piece — driven only by faith that it will all come together at the end.